meiyang-intel/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 * `.params` - MXNet\* models
 * `.onnx` - ONNX\* models
 * `.nnet` - Kaldi\* models.
+* `.pdmodel` - Paddle\* models.

-If the model files do not have standard extensions, you can use the ``--framework {tf,caffe,kaldi,onnx,mxnet}`` option to specify the framework type explicitly.
+If the model files do not have standard extensions, you can use the ``--framework {tf,caffe,kaldi,onnx,mxnet,paddle}`` option to specify the framework type explicitly.

 For example, the following commands are equivalent:
 ```sh